Take your beach cleanup to the next level: conduct a brand audit.

 4) Record your data.
 You can choose between two methods for this part.
 The first method is to gather all collected waste and separate the plastics.
 Divide the plastics into piles by type, then divide those piles into groups by brand.
 The second method involves categorizing the items as you collect them.
 Have a group of people picking up trash, while another group records what the pickers are finding on the Brand Audit form.

 5) Hold brands accountable!
 Here comes the important (and fun!) part - after you've cleaned up the area and disposed of collected waste, share pictures on social media of brand-specific trash and tag the manufacturers.
-Use the hashtag #breakfreefromplastic in your posts.
+Use the hashtags #isthisyours and #breakfreefromplastic in your posts.
 We would advise taking this a step further by also tagging your local politicians so they become aware that holding corporations accountable is something voters want (learn more about why this is important).
 Then Enter all the data you collected into the online data form to help paint a bigger picture of the situation.